data-8/zero-to-data-8/_build/deploy/setup_jupyterhub.md

 covers how to set up a JupyterHub that runs the environment needed for Data 8.

-## Deploying JupyterHub in the cloud
+## What distribution of JupyterHub should I use?

+JupyterHub has a few "distributions" that make it easy to set up on a particular kind of cloud infrastructure.
+Which one you choose will depend on your use-case.
+This section provides some information to help you decide.

 There are two recommended methods for running a JupyterHub for your course.
 Which one you choose depends on the size and computational demands for the course.
 To run the code in Data 8, students do not need high-powered environments.

-Once you've either of the sections below, you should have a JupyterHub available at a public address.
+Once you've followed either of the sections below, you should have a JupyterHub available at a public address.
 The remainder of this guide will focus on customizing the environment that this JupyterHub serves in order to work with the Data 8 course materials.